-{\bf Prompt encoder} transforms the 2D detection outputs to features through three consecutive steps: (1) normalizing the top-left and bottom-right coordinates of a 2D detection box, denoted as $A \in \RB^{2\times2}$; (2) multiplying $A$ by a random matrix $B \in \RB^{2\times512}$ whose entries are initialized using a Gaussian distribution, and then add a learnable matrix $C \in \RB^{2\times512}$ to get $D = A\times B + C$; (3) repeating the predicted class label (represented as an unique class ID) 512 times to get a 512-dimensional vector, and concatenating it with $D$ to obtain the final feature prompts $E \in \RB^{3\times 512}$.
+The prompt encoder transforms the 2D detection outputs to features through three steps: (1) normalize the top-left and bottom-right coordinates of a 2D detection box, denoted as $A \in \RB^{2\times2}$; (2) multiply $A$ by a random matrix $B \in \RB^{2\times512}$ whose entries are initialized using a Gaussian distribution, and then add a learnable matrix $C \in \RB^{2\times512}$ to get $D = A\times B + C$; (3) repeat the predicted class label (represented as a unique class ID) 512 times to get a 512-dimensional vector, and concatenate it with $D$ to obtain the final feature prompts $E \in \RB^{3\times 512}$.

-{\bf Fusion module} aims to fuse the feature prompts $E$ with the feature map $I$ of the 3D detector's encoder.
-We use a transformer module to fuse these two features, as shown in Fig.~\ref{fig:fusion module}.
-It has four computation steps: (1) applying self-attention on the feature prompts $E$ and then normalize it to obtain $F$; (2) applying cross-attention to $F$ and then normalize it to obtain $G$, where the key and value of the cross-attention are the image feature $I$, and the query is $F$; (3) updating $G$ through point-wise MLP and normalize it to obtain $H$; (4) applying cross-attention to $H$ and normalize it to obtain the final output $J$.

 { }

 { }